-- Step 1 Choose LAN > Fabrics, double-click on the Easy fabric. - In the Networks window, select the networks that you want to deploy or create a new network.
-For information about creating a network, see Creating Networks for the Standalone Fabric, on page 192. - Step 3 Select the Network from the Network Attachment window.
-Click on Actions and Edit.
-Attach the network and select the appropriate interface/port-channels and then click on Save.
+Step 1 Choose LAN > Fabrics, double-click on the Easy fabric.
+Step 2 In the Networks window, select the networks that you want to deploy or create a new network.
+For information about creating a network, see Creating Network for Standalone Fabrics, on page 211.
+Step 3 Select the Network from the Network Attachment window.
+Click on Actions and Edit .
+Attach the network and select the appropriate interface/port-channels and then click on Save .
 These port channels connect the leaf switches to the ToR switches.
-The networks will be deployed on these port channels. - Step 4 On Fabric Overview window, click Actions > Recalculate and Deploy.
+The networks will be deployed on these port channels.
+Step 4 On Fabric Overview window, click Actions > Recalculate and Deploy.
 Now the VLANs are deployed on the leaf switches.

-- Step 5 Navigate to MSD fabric. - Step 6 On Fabric Overview window, click Actions > Recalculate and Deploy.
+Step 5 Navigate to MSD fabric.
+Step 6 On Fabric Overview window, click Actions > Recalculate and Deploy.
 The networks created and deployed on the leaf switches in the Easy Fabric are also deployed on the ToR switches in the external fabric.
 This step allows the same VLANs to be configured on the ToR switches that are deployed on the leaf switches in the Step 4.